-As a dentist in Toronto, we know how to whiten your teeth to dramatically increase your smile power … with convenience.
+As dentists in Toronto, we know how to whiten your teeth to increase the power of your smile dramatically and conveniently.
 That’s why more than ten million North Americans will get their teeth whitened this year.
-Did you know that teeth whitening is the #1 cosmetic service today and, according to the American Academy of Cosmetic Dentistry, its popularity continues to soar!
+Did you know that teeth whitening is the #1 cosmetic service today?
+And, according to the American Academy of Cosmetic Dentistry, its popularity continues to soar!
 Outside the dentist’s office, it’s every bit as popular.
-Americans spent more than $3.2 billion on over-the-counter teeth-whitening products in 2016!
-Read on to learn more about this popular smile treatment!
+Americans spent more than $3.2 billion on over-the-counter teeth-whitening products in 2016 alone!
+Read on to learn more about this popular smile treatment.

 What is teeth whitening?

-It is a procedure designed to remove stains and discoloration and lighten teeth pigmentation.
+Teeth whitening is a procedure designed to remove stains and discoloration while lightening your teeth’s pigmentation.
 As your dentist in Toronto, we will custom design the best method to whiten your teeth based on your unique needs.
-The materials in whitening kits contain different levels of carbamide peroxide…one of the safest chemicals on the market to whiten your teeth.
+The materials in whitening kits contain different levels of carbamide peroxide, one of the safest chemicals on the market to whiten your teeth.
 Teeth whitening can be done safely, quickly, and reliably at Dental Care Group.

 Are teeth whitening procedures safe?

 Yes, whitening your teeth with us is safe.
 We’ll only use professional whitening agents so that we can be confident in their effectiveness as well as their safety.

 If you choose to buy products over the counter, please note that these have significantly less active ingredient, which means it will likely take much more time to get results.
 The results are not guaranteed.
 Some of the over the counter options include whitening toothpaste, whitening strips, and whitening gels.
 Please discuss whitening methods with us before trying one that is not professionally prescribed.
 As your dentist in Toronto, we will recommend a treatment plan that best addresses your needs.

 How white can I expect my teeth to look?